India's COVID crisis spawns black market for oxygen, drugs | DW | 11.05.2021

 On Monday, dozens of dead bodies of suspected COVID-19 victims washed up on the banks of the Ganges river in northern India.

-Locals said such sights were frequent in recent days, ever since officials started dumping bodies into the river after running out of firewood at the crematoriums or because grieving families were unable to pay the high cremation fees.
+Locals said such sights have become frequent in recent days, ever since officials started dumping bodies into the river after running out of firewood at the crematoriums or because grieving families were unable to pay the high cremation fees.

 "At certain places, we received complaints that the public caretakers were asking for a lot of money for doing one cremation.
 We are looking into it," said a municipal corporation official in Bihar's Buxar district.